sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ## Yeah right, it's so easy

 It isn't, and things can always go wrong.
 A big part of being a software developer is managing stress, anxiety, developing patience and tolerance (these are all skills,and yes I will write about it in another post).
 At some point you are going to make a mess using Git.
-Here are a few tips to prevent that and a few tips to fix your mess.
+Here are a few tips to prevent that and to fix your mess.
 But what's a definition of mess?
 In this case you would think it's quite simple: Data Loss.

 ### How can we loose data using Git?

-The good news is, it's actually very difficult.

-### Prevention

-So you started working yesterday and today you forced pushed a 5 years old stale branch into the main history.
-Nothing works anymore and people hate you.
-Lesson number 1, they probably deserve it.

-1. Comment before execution.

-2. Dry run.
-3. Ask.
+The good news is, it's actually very very difficult.
+Once you have committed something using Git you will have to go to some extreme measures to actually delete it.
+Even if you overwrite commits using force push, you can still recover (for a certain period of time)  by using `reflog`.
+Git's `reflog` records every commit that `HEAD` has pointed to, it is a kind of undo history.

+However, there are two caveats.
+First, `reflog` does not keep the records forever and you might loose data if you are trying to recover too late (about two weeks or less if you run `git prune` or `git gc` which would permanently unreachable commits).
+Second, `reflog` data only lives on your **local** repository.
+If you delete your local repo, the data is gone.

+Most likely, you won't cause data loss, but you might still cause some inconvenience to yourself or your team and waste some time trying to fix it.

-### Fix
+### Pro tips

-1. Research.
-2. Try to simulate your fix.
-3. Ask.
+Avoid using switches like `-f (--force)`, `--hard` with any of Git's commands unless you are absolutely sure about what you are trying to achieve.
+Git always tries to protect you from doing something weird (like re-writing history), the above switches tell Git that you know what you are doing so it won't try to protect you.
+Avoid using `git prune` and `git gc` as they delete commits permanently.

+One trick I always use when I'm writing suspicious commands is to prepend the command with `#` (comment-out in bash).
+This way I have a second opportunity to read the command, then remove `#` and then execute it.
+It's a simple trick that will save you a ton of time.

+Another trick is to use dry runs.
+Many of Git commands support dry runs or equivalent.
+These will tell you what the actual commands would do in case you execute it.
+Check Git documentation for a command you are interested in to see how to invoke this option.

+The last and the most important trick in my opinion is to .. search & ask.
+If you don't know how to achieve something, or how to use a command or simply slightly in doubt, search & ask.
+Search on the internet, look into tutorials, StackOverflow answers, books, videos, whatever.
+If it's still not clear, ask one of your teammates, ask in a forum, try it in a protected environment!

+Don't worry, everyone loves the opportunity to share their knowledge and will love to help you, you will be in their position in no time.
+If you make a mess, the best you can do is to be honest and try to explain exactly what you did and how.
+Only those who never try anything, don't make mistakes.

 ## Summary

 I had to wrap this post up at some point and I feel that we are in a good place to do it.
 You have learned how to initialize a new Git repository, how to create commits, create branches, add remotes, push your code, merge other branches, create pull requests and more.
 You have also learned a few little tricks to prevent unexpected things from happening and how to deal with them when they do.
-Great work, and keep it up.
+You will rock on your first day at work.
+Great job, and keep it up.

 ## Posts to follow up